ontola/argu-docs/src/voting.md

+# Voting on Ideas

 On Argu you can vote on [Ideas](https://argu.co/argu/t/10538).
-There are three voting options:
+There are three default voting options:

 - For
 - Neutral